yoonghm/Examples/Raspberry_Pi/gpiozero.md

 ## Installation

-It is not included in the Rasbian Stretch lite package.
+It is not included in the Rasbian Stretch lite image.

 <pre>
 $ <b>python3 -c 'import gpiozero'</b>